tsique/Rockbuster-SQL/README.md

 the main questions they’d l ike to answer:

 ● Which movies contributed the most/least to revenue gain?

 ● What was the average rental duration for all videos?

-● Which countries are Rockbuster customers based i n?
+● Which countries are Rockbuster customers based in?

 ● Where are customers with a high l ifetime value based?

 ● Do sales figures vary between geographic regions?